-BCAI's manager says that using the modelling techniques available to a reinsurer mentioned above allows perspective as well as a lot of transparency around the nature of the risks they underwrite.
+Using the sophisticated modelling techniques available to a reinsurer mentioned above allows perspective as well as a lot of transparency around the nature of the risks they underwrite.
 BCAI uses these techniques via its own models as well as utilising third party modelling capabilities from AIR Worldwide.
-The latter is reportedly a market leader in catastrophe modelling techniques across the world.
+The latter is a market leader in catastrophe modelling techniques across the world.